CONTENT

 Purchase invoice automations

 We recommend checking the company's purchase invoice automations during the transition period.
-If a model invoice has been used for accounting in the automation rules, the model invoice should be updated to one that uses the new 25.5% rate.
+If a model invoice has been used for accounting in the automation rules, the model invoice should be updated to one that uses the new VAT rate.

-Accounting and obligations
+Bookkeeping and obligations

 During the transition period, we recommend checking the VAT calculation with special care to ensure the correct VAT rates are selected for events according to application.
 If it is necessary to modify a previously reported VAT return, a corrective VAT return can be sent from Netvisor: Sending a corrective VAT return.